Programmable Boost LED Driver

 liked how compact it was, that it used only a single AA

-regular incandescent flashlights I previously used, and had a light
+regular incandescent flashlights I had previously used, and had a light

 has progressed significantly - it's time for a brighter flashlight!

-etc were making some really bright, >1000 lumen torchlights using very
+etc were making some really bright, >1000 lumen lights using very

 good quality LEDs (and by good quality, I mean those which are not only

 efficient, but also having a high Colour Rendering Index).
-However, they
+That's an

 were very expensive, typically around the ballpark of $100.
 At the same